-Housekeeping-We are a program run mostly by volunteers.
+Housekeeping-We are an organization run mostly by volunteers.
 Please help by keeping classrooms and common areas clean.

-Lunch-Options include the Daniel J. Curran Place cafeteria, ArtStreet Café, Kennedy Union and nearby restaurants-or you may bring a bag lunch.
+Lunch-Options include the Daniel J. Curran Place cafeteria, ArtStreet Café, Kennedy Union and nearby restaurants-or you may bring a brown-bag lunch.